-See the surface data collected at all 24 sites.
+See the surface data collected during seasonal sampling.

 We encourage you to click on each dot to see our latest measurements.
 To see the data in more detail, click on a graph for a specific parameter.
 From there, you can also click on the button just above the dot graph (see example to the right) to read a description of the parameter.